ikmdev/tinkar-core/README.md

-# tinkar-java
+# tinkar-core

-#  This file is changed now
+Tinkar core is a project from